-Watch: Under the bonnet of Julian Nagelsmann's Leipzig
+Watch: A closer look at Julian Nagelsmann's Leipzig

 Nagelsmann's use of attacking wing-backs is key to his progressive philosophy.
 In Angelino, he has arguably the best left-sided variant in the world today.

 The Spain U21 international joined Leipzig on a six-month deal in January, having been frozen out at parent club Manchester City.
-He ended the campaign having produced goal and two assists in 13 Bundesliga outings, and has only improved after returning on a year-long loan with an option to make the move permanent.
+He ended the campaign having produced goal and two assists in 13 Bundesliga outings, and has posted significant gains after returning on a year-long loan with an option to make the move permanent.